 Hallelujah, More Facts

-By Pastor G. ReckartThey Hebrew word "heylel" (Strong's #1966) is a very interesting word.
-It is translated "lucifer" in Isaiah 14:12.
-In other Psalms it's root "halal" (Strong's #1984) is translated "praise."
-In Revelation chapter 20 scholars claim the root of "alleluia" comes from this Hebrew word.
-As Apostolic believers we are confronted with something as diabolic as the trinity.
+Scholars claim the root of "alleluia" in Revelation 19 is Hebrew #1984 and "halal."
+As Apostolic believers we want to know if "halal" the root of "heylel" in any way is tied to Lucifer?
+If they are we are confronted with something as diabolic as the trinity.
 Maybe even more so.
-Because if "heylel" is lucifer, and if lucifer is the devil, satan, the old dragon, the demonic fallen angel, then we must NEVER use that word in any association to Jesus.
+Because if "heylel" is lucifer, and if lucifer is the devil, satan, the old dragon, the demonic fallen angel, then we must NEVER use any word that incorporates it into our worship.

 As I did my preliminary research I could detect there was something bad wrong with the word "hallelujah."
 I already knew "yah" was the name of several idols and false gods.
 It was the name of the Egyptian moon god.
 When I began to collect my data, I came upon a web site that stated "Yah" was the other moon god.
 The owner and editor of that page has since revised it so that anyone searching will not connect the Egyptian "yah" to the Jewish "yah."
 He claims there is no connection now.
 Well, I got the information before he was pressured by Yahwist to alter it.

-From 1994 on, I began to question use of "hallelujah" in our praise, worship, prayers, and songs.
-Pastor C.E.
-George of Jonesboro, Arkansas took 10 of my PRAISE THE NAME OF JESUS CHRIST book to the Philippines in the fall of 1994.
-He passed them out to ministers.
-Nine copies were thrown away by the ministers because they refused to accept that hallelujah was evil and worship to a false god "yah."
-But one copy survived and fell into the hands of a Pastor who when he read the book, said to his members and friends: "this little book contains gold."
+By 1998 one copy in the Philippines survived and fell into the hands of a Pastor who when he read the book, said to his members and friends: "this little book contains gold."
 It was in this book I presented the praise "hallelu-YEH" as a substitue for hallelu-jah and alleluia.
 I back up this with research.
 In 1998, one Pastor and his church ceased using the guess names Jehovah, Yahweh, Yahshua, and the words hallelujah and alleluia.
 If these names were not names of Jesus it would be idolatry to use them.
 I was invited to come to the Philippines in 1998.
 I did not go until 2003, five years later.
 During this five years I sent Bible studies to assist these Pastors.
 In the mean time, the truth about hallelujah began to spread and met with bitter resistance, hatred, and extreme slander.
+Lies, perversions, and outright blasphemy were hurled at me.
 This pastor and other ministers changed hallelujah to hallelu-Yeh, in the book "Yeh" is contracted from Eh(yeh) asher Eh(yeh) the name of God at the burning bush, and from the first letters of the Hebrew name of Jesus (Yeh)shua(s).
 After 12 years the hate remains extreme.
 But the JMFI group retains their praise only to the name of Jesus, the name above ALL NAMES!

 Though we be hated and persecuted for refusing to say hallelujah, JMFI and the associated Ministers are not ashamed to praise only the name of Jesus.
 Even if all men forsake us, we will not praise any "yah" god because we know this is not Jesus.
 According to Webster's Dictionary, alleluia is praise to Jehovah or Yahweh.
 And we know these two names were invented by Catholic monks and they are false.

 As my research continues I believe it is time JMFI as the leader in this battle of crying against a false praise, rises to the next level.
-And when it was revealed to Pastor Reckart in his studies recently that "heylel" is translated lucifer in Isaiah 14:12, and then later associated with "praise", he believes it was time to suspend all use of hallelujah and alleluia as praise to heylel (Lucifer).
-We will retain "hallelu" separate from yah and ia as our praise.
+We will retain "hallelu" separate from "heylel" and we will not use jah, yah, or ia as the objects of our praise.
 We will use the word "praise" with its English meaning which has no lineage or genealogy to heylel.
 We will encourage all nations to use a substitute word in their tongue for praise and add to this the name of Jesus.

 I am opposed to any use of alleluia or hallelu-jah in the house of God and in our worship.
 I do not trust the lying scribes.
 I do not trust the perverted scholars trying to deceive us.
 So, when in doubt, I still say do not do it.